mark-me/etl_templates/docs/Model_Extractor.md

 ## Power Designer modelling functionality

 Power Designer allows you to build datamodels.
 With the MDDE extension we specify how the model of a document is loaded.
 Below is described what what metadata on the data models is extracted and how the ETL/Transformations are extracted.
+Both models are represented in the JSON that results from the extraction.

 ### Model implementation